-If you are starting your property search, one of the first questions you may ask is, what is a mortgage principle?
+If you are starting your property search, one of the first questions you may ask is:

-A mortgage in principle, sometimes called an agreement in principle mortgage or mortgage decision principle, is a written estimate from a lender stating how much you would be able to borrow.
+A mortgage in principle, sometimes called an agreement in principle, decision in principle or AIP, is a written estimate from a lender stating how much you may be able to borrow.
 It is based on an initial assessment of your income, outgoings and credit history.
 It is not a formal mortgage offer, but it gives you a clearer idea of your budget before you begin making offers on properties.

 What is a Mortgage in Principle in the UK?